North East Surnames: Carlisle to Cruddas

 Durham and Northumberland surnames

-A surname historically associated with the North East and especially Durham but not Northumberland where it seems to have taken the form Chater.
+Chaytor is a surname historically associated with the North East and especially Durham but not Northumberland where it seems to have taken the form Chater.
 In 1881 there were around 129 Chaytors in Great Britain of which 75 resided in Durham but only 17 in Northumberland.
+In the 1575 Visitation of the county of Durham, Butterby to the south of Durham City was the seat of Christopher Chaytor.

 Chaytor was the surname of a notable family of coal owners remembered in the name of Chatershaugh (also sometimes recorded as Chaytor’s Haugh) near Washington on the River Wear, an important colliery associated with mining as early as the eighteenth century.
 A Sir William Chaytor was MP for the City of Durham in 1831 and MP for Sunderland in 1832 and 1834.